emanlapponi/emanuele-lapponi-cv/README.md

 - 2018-present: Lead Data Scientist, [Kindly](https://kindly.ai/)

 > Research, development and deployment of the Natural Language Understanding (NLU) system powering the Kindly platform for chatbot creation.
-Responsibilities: Leading a team of 5 highly skilled data scientist, coordinating feature design across different teams (User Experience, Sales, DevOPS and so on), maintaing customer relations, and of course being hands-on with the actual code that runs the show.
+Responsibilities: Leading a team of 5 highly skilled data scientist, coordinating feature design across different teams (User Experience, Sales, DevOPS and so on), maintaining customer relations, and of course being hands-on with the actual code that runs the show.

 - 2012-2019: PhD Research Fellow in Natural Language Processing (NLP), University of Oslo